leberns/neshop-aca/docs/02-getting-started-provisioning-infrastructure.md

 SUBSCRIPTION_ID=$(az account show --query id -o tsv) echo $SUBSCRIPTION_ID # make sure this is the right subscription where the infrastructure will be deployed

+# Application Insights connection string for neshop-aca - update according to the value in Azure Portal (after the provisioning)
+export APPLICATIONINSIGHTS_CONNECTION_STRING="InstrumentationKey=00000000-0000-0000-0000-000000000000;IngestionEndpoint=https://westeurope-5....."

 # login to dockerhub
 export DOCKERHUB_USERNAME='<username>' # your Docker Hub account username